-Grou р

-2014 ļ 201: 3

-Notional Notional

-amounts Liabilities amounts Liabilities

-RM RM RM RM

-Forward currency contracts 44,550,000 730,520 16,250,000 339,748
+Group 2015 20 2014 Notional amounts RM Liabilities RM Notional amounts RM Liabilities RM Forward currency contracts - 44,550,000 730,520

 (i) Forward currency contracts

 Forward currency contracts have been entered into to operationally hedge forecast sales and purchases denominated in foreign currencies that are expected to occur at various dates within one (1) year from the end of the reporting period.
 The forward currency contracts have maturity dates that coincide with the expected occurrence of these transactions.
 The fair values of these components have been determined based on the differences between the quarterly future rates and the strike rates discounted at the convenience yield of the instruments involved.